TDAILab/tutorial-template/docs/source/src_knn.rst

 * Processing Command:The path to the preprocessing scripts used the argparse, tarfile, warnings and numpy modules.
 * Training Command:The path to the training script.
 * Prediction Command:The path

+※A system run in a container using the data in S3.

 .. _target to image: